revathskumar/blog.revathskumar.com/_posts/2015-08-22-reactjs-things-i-learned-after-building-first-app.md

 ---
 layout: post
-title: "React JS : things I learned after building first app"
+title: "JavaScript : Things I learned after building first webapp with ReactJS"
-excerpt: "React JS : things I learned after building first app"
+excerpt: "Things I learned after building first webapp with ReactJS"
 date: 2015-08-22 00:00:00 IST
 updated: 2015-08-22 00:00:00 IST
-categories: reactjs
+categories: reactjs, javascript
-tags: reactjs
+tags: reactjs, javascript
 ---

 I was pretty impressed with react.js when I [tried sometimes before](/2014/05/getting-started-with-react.html).
 When I started building an app with it, there are some small issues popped up, which I missed when creating a sample application.
 Here I tried to list out all those things.